 craft wine and beer

-Craft Wine and Beer is a family owned bar and bottle shop in Reno, Nevada.
-Who’s family, you may (or may not) be wondering?
-Well, as it so happens, mine.
-My old man, Ty, opened Craft in 2011, and I, at the ripe age of 11, was put straight to work sweeping floors.
-Over a decade later, I’ve thankfully graduated from the mop sink and now find myself not behind the bar, but behind a screen.
+Craft Wine and Beer is my family’s business, a bar and bottle shop in my hometown of Reno, Nevada.
+Upon opening in 2011, I was put to work sweeping floors.
+Thankfully, I’ve since graduated from the mop sink and now find myself in the office.

 As a freelance graphic designer for them, I spent my time bringing the authentic, homegrown, community-oriented energy the shop proudly boasts to life in the form of refreshed branding materials, packaging, and merchandise.